spinen/laravel-version/readme.md

 ## Prerequisite

-As side from Laravel >= 5.5, there are no packages that are required
+As side from Laravel >= 5.5, there are no packages that are required.

 ## Install